Gramatthu Minnal: Cast

+Production

+The song "Vatti Edutha" was shot at Gobichettipalayam and Mettupalayam.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.

 Reception

 NKS of The Indian Express wrote, "The film comes as a flashback, the climax contrasting with the overall placidity of the narrative".
+Jayamanmadhan for Kalki praised Revathi's acting, Goundamani's humour, Ilayaraja's music but panned Ramarajan's acting, Selvakumar's dialogues and dried second half and concluded that Rangaraj has half built a home without any decorations but who will settle?.